bcongdon/gdq-stats/README.md

 > :space_invader: Stats webpage for [GamesDoneQuick](gamesdonequick.com).
 Hosted at [gdqstat.us](http://gdqstat.us)

 ## Frontend
-The actual visualization is done by D3.js.
+The actual visualization is done by Recharts.
 Other tools used include:
+* `React` + `Redux` for rendering and application dataflow
+* `Jekyll` + `Reduce` to generate / minify the site's assets

-* `odometer` - Cool JS animated odometers
+* `odometer` for cool JS animated odometers
+* `C3js` for pie charts
+* `moment.js`

+Tools used in previous versions of the site:
 * `jQuery`
-* `moment.js`
-* `Jekyll` + `Reduce` to generate / minify the site's assets
+* `D3.js` - (This is still used, under the hood)

 ## Backend
 This page uses [gdq-collector](https://github.com/bcongdon/gdq-collector) to parse the GDQ donation tracker and to collect Twitch viewership information.
 This data is updated every minute.

-An AWS RDS PostgreSQL instance is used as the backend data repository.
+Please visit that repo for more detailed information about the gdq-stats backend.

 ## Run it yourself

 1. Clone the repo.
-2. Run `bundle install` to pull down the dependencies.
+2. Run `bundle install` to pull down the Ruby dependencies.
+3. Run `npm install` to pull down the NPM dependencies.
-3. Run `bundle exec jekyll serve` to build and serve the website to `http://localhost:4000`.
+4. Run `npm start` to build the static bundles.
+5. In a seperate terminal window, run `rake serve` to build the HTML templates.
+6. Visit `http://localhost:4000` in your browser.

 ## Previous Events